Esri/ago-assistant/README.md

 # ago-assistant

-This app uses the [ArcGIS Admin API](http://www.arcgis.com/apidocs/rest/) in [ArcGIS Online](http://www.arcgis.com/home/) and/or [Portal for ArcGIS](http://www.esri.com/software/arcgis/portal-for-arcgis) to copy items between accounts and across organizations.
+This app uses the [ArcGIS REST API](http://www.arcgis.com/apidocs/rest/) to provide several different utilities for working with content in [ArcGIS Online](http://www.arcgis.com/home/) and [Portal for ArcGIS](http://www.esri.com/software/arcgis/portal-for-arcgis).

 [View it live](https://ago-assistant.esri.com)

 ![App](ago-assistant.png)

 ## Features
-* Copy content between accounts
+* Copy content between Portals and Organizations
-* Inspect content (view JSON)
+* View and edit the JSON of content
 * Update the URLs of services in a web map
 * Update the URL of a registered application or service
 * View user stats

 ## Instructions

 1. Fork and then clone the repo -OR- [download a recent release](https://github.com/Esri/ago-assistant/releases).
 2. Run and try the samples.

 #### Using Grunt